elidel28/OlympiaOyster-Genomics-Capstone/README.md

 - Sequence Alignment Map (SAM) files for each sample saved in the results/ directory (<sample>.sam)

-**SAMtools_Script**: Converts SAM files to BAM (Binary Alignment Map) files, sorts the BAMs, and indexes them for further use in the pipeline.
+### SAMtools_Script: Converts SAM files to BAM (Binary Alignment Map) files, sorts the BAMs, and indexes them for further use in the pipeline.

 Inputs:
 - Sequence Alignment Map files (.sam)